MaayanLab/server-templates/README.md

 # NOTE: You can use ~/.cookiecutter/<TAB> to auto-complete the templates
 cookiecutter ~/.cookiecutter/<template-name>
 ```
 Answer all the prompts and a directory with your application ready to go will be generated.
-Read the generated `README.md` for more information on moving forward with the template.
+Open the generated folder and read the `README.md` for more information on moving forward with the template.

 ## Templates
 Each template is labeled by the technologies it uses.
 The technologies are described below: